Central Florida Sexual Harassment Lawyers

 An employer or supervisor may be liable for conduct that creates a hostile work environment.
 The employer can avoid liability only if it reasonably tried to prevent and correct the harassing conduct, and the employee failed to avail themselves of opportunities to correct the conduct provided by the employer.
 Damages owed by the employer may include back pay or other damages associated with termination or other actions taken by the employer.

 The Central Florida sexual harassment attorneys at NeJame Law will work diligently on your case.
-For instance, assist in drafting policies for the company, investigating the complaint, recommend the employer to facilitate a zero tolerance policy and have each employee sign the policy.
+For instance, assist in drafting prevention and investigation policies for the company, investigating the complaint, recommend the employer to facilitate an updated zero tolerance policy and have each employee sign and acknowledge the policy.
 Employers also have an obligation to the alleged harasser to ensure the investigation was adequate, the claim is valid and any discipline is not excessive.

 Employer Action After Harassment Claim is Filed

-AN employer is prohibited by Title VII from bringing a retaliating action against an individual that has brought a harassment claim.
-The offending party may be forced to pay compensatory and/or punitive actions for engaging in retaliation against the employee.
+An employer is prohibited by Title VII and the Florida Civil Rights Act from bringing a retaliatory action against an individual that has brought a harassment claim.
+The offending party may be forced to pay compensatory, punitive, and other damages for engaging in retaliation against the employee.